blacklightpy/vaultofknowledge/Why aren't LEDs used as transmitters.md

 The frequencies above 30 MHz can also be scattered by the troposphere (tropo-scattering) back to Earth, which gives it a shorter range, and this also requires more power.
 UHF and SHF frequencies are commonly used.
 The propagation losses are very high (only about 1 trillionth of the signal level is reflected back), and hence lower frequencies like HF and VHF aren't enough.

+Higher frequencies usually pass through the ionosphere.
+Lower frequencies are obstructed, especially by the Van Allen belt, but we don't use them for space communications, and there can still be some leakage.

 Fun fact: LEDs are used as transmitters and detectors too.
 This was invented by Forrest Mimms.